 When these days happen, it’s helpful to have manageable ways to calm ourselves down.
-Even if it means putting aside other responsibilities to take care of your wellbeing, it’s time well spent.
+Even if it means putting aside other responsibilities to take care of your w, it’s time well spent.
 Those responsibilities and tasks won’t be going anywhere, and you’ll get to them when you are well enough to do so.

 So what can you do to calm down after a stressful day?